tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > 32

-The `reduce` method applies a function to each of the elements in the array, in order to compute an aggregated value for the whole array.
+The `reduce` method applies a function to each of the elements in the array in order to compute an aggregated value for the whole array.
 The nature of the aggregate depends on the function you pass in.
 Here we just sum the elements in the array.
 The function we pass in has two parameters, the second is the array element (which we refer to here as `x`), the first parameter `accumulator` is either:

 * the second argument to `reduce` (which in our case is 0), if this is the first call to the function,
 * or, for every other call, the result returned by the previous call to the function.